-We are also investigating programs for the diagnosis, treatment, or prevention of certain autoimmune disorders, eye disorders and hemophilia A disorders, from which Bayer has options to either co-develop and co-commercialize two products with us or, under certain circumstances, exclusively license such optioned products.
+We are also investigating programs for the diagnosis, treatment, or prevention of certain autoimmune disorders and eye disorders.
+From these and the program for hemophilia A disorders described above, Bayer has options to either co-develop and co-commercialize two products with us or, under certain circumstances, exclusively license such optioned products.